xrickastley/origins-genshin-docs/docs/index.md

 Origins: Genshin is a Origin addon developed for Fabric.
 It adds Genshin-styled rendering for your Origin powers, as well as a close recreation of Genshin's Elemental Combat system!

+~~This documentation should contain all the information you need for using the Origins: Genshin mod.~~

-This documentation should contain all the information you need for using the Origins: Genshin mod.
+This documentation is still incomplete as the mod is still in alpha, and is constantly updating!
+You may see assets that don't load, and that's perfectly normal and expected! , this documentation should contain most of the information you need for using the alpha version of the Origins: Genshin mod.
+Don't worry, as the documentation is updated from time to time as the mod updates!

 Modrinth link: [https://modrinth.com/mod/origins-genshin](https://modrinth.com/mod/origins-genshin)